VilsHub/vUX/README.md

 **Note**

- - To see all the available optional modules to be imported for use, execute the command **vUxModules** on the console
+ - To see all the available modules filename to be imported for use, execute the command **vUxModules** on the console

 ## Features